dbnschools/moodle-enrol_easy/README.md

 * With the plugin installed and activated you must add it to any pre-existing courses as an enrollment method at the course level.
 * In an individual course, on the course enrollment method page for easy enrollment you can click on Settings and it will display all enrollment codes.

-## Version 1.4
+## Version 1.5
-* Added additional checks to ensure students are enrolled properly.
+* Fixed issues with changes to Google Chrome and webcams for the QR Code reader

-## Version 1.3
+## Version 1.2
 * Fixed language string to be consistent with "enrollment code" and not "course code".

 ## Version 1.2